survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 Later on, *webpack.parts.js* could be pushed to npm or outside of the project.
 But for this book, it's enough to maintain it within the project.

 T> Webpack 2 validates the configuration by default.
-If you make an obvious mistake, it will let you know.
+If you make an easy mistake like a typo, it will let you know.
 Earlier, it was useful to set up [webpack-validator](https://www.npmjs.com/package/webpack-validator), but that's not needed anymore.

 ## The Benefits of Composing Configuration